hiraethus/ImageJ-scripts/README.md

 # Scripts for ImageJ coursework

 ## TODO for countNuclei2
+1. IMPORTANT Calculate ratios of brown and blue spots and print to Log
+1. IMPORTANT Save images as PNG to file
-1. Iterate over each image and save all results to Results table
+1. ~Iterate over each image and save all results to Results table~
 1. ~~Flatten Regions of interest onto original image~~
 1. Save flattened ROI images to file as TIFF
 1. Perhaps add parameter details to flattened images (e.g. H, DAB, gaussian sigma)